mihailodjurdjevicc-ship-it/-EliteScout-Balkan-B2B-Digital-Scouting-and-Intelligence-Platform/README.md

-# EliteScout Balkan: B2B Digital Scouting Platform
+# EliteScout Balkan: B2B Digital Scouting Platform (elitescoutingbalkan.free.nf)

 EliteScout Balkan is a professional digital ecosystem designed to modernize football recruitment in the Balkan region.
 It acts as a technology-driven bridge between regional talent pools and elite European football clubs, replacing traditional, subjective scouting methods with high-precision data and visual evidence.